 “So the best time to submit your application is when you are ready to do so, when you’re confident it will be the best representation of you and your fit with the program.
 You can trust that we’ll be ready to start the review process.”

 The Round 3 deadline at UT McCombs is March 29, 2022.

 Michigan Ross School of Business

-And finally, admissions Director Soojin Kwon gives these three, succinct reasons to apply in Round 3.
+And finally, admissions Director Soojin Kwon previously offered these MBA admissions insights for those considering whether to apply in Round 3.